Overview

 Burial Fund Earnings

-Refer to PA Personal Income Tax Guide - Estates, Trusts and Decedents for information regarding the taxation of pre-need funeral trusts or cemetery merchandised trusts regarding burial fund earnings.
+Refer to Chapter 8 of the PA Personal Income Tax Guide - Estates, Trusts, and Decedents for information regarding the taxation of pre-need funeral trusts or cemetery merchandised trusts regarding burial fund earnings.

 Insurance Companies